kenns000/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a file that prints Hello World
+A file printing Hello World